UW-GAC/primed-file-checks/README.md

 --- | ---
 validation_report | An HTML file with validation results tables | A file array with the tables after adding auto-generated columns.
-This output is not generated if no additional columns are specified in the data model.
+This output is not generated if no additional columns are specified in the data model. md5_check_summary | A string describing the check results. e.g. "10 PASS; 1 UNVERIFIED" md5_check_details | A TSV file with two columns: file_path of the file in cloud storage and md5_check with the check result.

 ## validate_genotype_model